freemindhv/tq.NET/README.md

 ```

 ###Retrieve Channel information
 You can retrieve infromations about a given Channel.
-You will not get any information about the online status of this channel's stream though.'
+You will not get any information about the online status of this channel's stream though.
 ```
 tq /C VALUE
 tq -C VALUE